 Our net tangible book value as of March 31, 2020 was approximately RMB888.0 million (US\$125.4 million), or US\$5.01 per ordinary share and US\$5.01 per ADS.
 Net tangible book value represents the amount of our total consolidated tangible assets, less the amount of our total consolidated liabilities.
 Pro forma net tangible book value per ordinary share is calculated after giving effect to (i) the repurchase of 55,243 Series C preferred shares on May 8, 2020; and (ii) the automatic conversion of all of our outstanding preferred shares on a one-for-one basis and subject to anti-dilution adjustments set forth in the shareholders agreement.
-Dilution is determined by subtracting net tangible book value per ordinary share, after giving effect to the additional proceeds we will receive from this offering and the concurrent private placement, from the initial public offering price of US\$16.50 per ordinary share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Dilution is determined by subtracting net tangible book value per ordinary share, after giving effect to the additional proceeds we will receive from this offering and the concurrent private placement, from the assumed initial public offering price of US\$14.50 per ordinary share, which is the midpoint of the estimated initial public offering price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 Because Class A ordinary shares and Class B ordinary shares have the same dividend and other rights, except for voting and conversion rights, the dilution is presented based on all issued and outstanding ordinary shares, including Class A ordinary shares and Class B ordinary shares.

-Without taking into account any other changes in net tangible book value after March 31, 2020, other than to give effect to (i) the repurchase of 55,243 Series C preferred shares on May 8, 2020, (ii) the automatic conversion of all of our issued and outstanding ordinary and preferred shares into Class A ordinary shares and Class B ordinary shares upon completion of this offering, (iii) our sale of the ADSs offered in this offering and (iv) the sale of 1,515,151 Class A ordinary shares in the concurrent private placement at the initial public offering price of US\$16.50 per ADS, after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as-adjusted net tangible book value as of March 31, 2020 would have been US\$353.2 million, or US\$3.47 per ordinary share and US\$3.47 per ADS.
-This represents an immediate increase in net tangible book value of US\$2.03 per ordinary share and US\$2.03 per ADS to the existing shareholders and an immediate dilution in net tangible book value of US\$13.03 per ordinary share and US\$13.03 per ADS to investors purchasing ADSs in this offering.
+Without taking into account any other changes in net tangible book value after March 31, 2020, other than to give effect to (i) the repurchase of 55,243 Series C preferred shares on May 8, 2020, (ii) the automatic conversion of all of our issued and outstanding ordinary and preferred shares into Class A ordinary shares and Class B ordinary shares upon completion of this offering, (iii) our sale of the ADSs offered in this offering and (iv) the sale of 1,724,138 Class A ordinary shares in the concurrent private placement at the assumed initial public offering price of US\$14.50 per ADS, which is the midpoint of the estimated range of the initial public offering price, after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as-adjusted net tangible book value as of March 31, 2020 would have been US\$328.1 million, or US\$3.22 per ordinary share and US\$3.22 per ADS.
+This represents an immediate increase in net tangible book value of US\$1.78 per ordinary share and US\$1.78 per ADS to the existing shareholders and an immediate dilution in net tangible book value of US\$11.28 per ordinary share and US\$11.28 per ADS to investors purchasing ADSs in this offering.
 The following table illustrates such dilution:

-Per Ordinary Share Per ADS Initial public offering price US\$16.50 US\$16.50 Net tangible book value as of March 31, 2020 US\$5.01 US\$5.01 Pro forma net tangible book value after giving effect to the conversion of our preferred shares and the repurchase of Series C preferred shares US\$1.44 US\$1.44 Pro forma as-adjusted net tangible book value after giving effect to the conversion of our preferred shares, the repurchase of Series C preferred shares, this offering, and the concurrent private placement US\$3.47 US\$3.47 Amount of dilution in net tangible book value to new investors in this offering US\$13.03 US\$13.03
+Per Ordinary Share Per ADS Assumed initial public offering price US\$14.50 US\$14.50 Net tangible book value as of March 31, 2020 US\$5.01 US\$5.01 Pro forma net tangible book value after giving effect to the conversion of our preferred shares and the repurchase of Series C preferred shares US\$1.44 US\$1.44 Pro forma as-adjusted net tangible book value after giving effect to the conversion of our preferred shares, the repurchase of Series C preferred shares, this offering, and the concurrent private placement US\$3.22 US\$3.22 Amount of dilution in net tangible book value to new investors in this offering US\$11.28 US\$11.28